earthlab/earthpy/CONTRIBUTING.rst

 Get Started!
 ============

 Ready to contribute?
-Here's how to set up EarthPy for local development.
+Here's how to set up Matplotcheck for local development.

 1. Fork the repository on GitHub
 --------------------------------